kerrongordon/executivetours/content/services/battle-of-the-forts.md

 image: 'images/battle-of-the-forts.jpg'

 services:
-    - 'River Antoine Rum Distillery'
+    - item: 'River Antoine Rum Distillery'
-    - 'Westerhall Rum Distillery'
+    - item: 'Westerhall Rum Distillery'
-    - 'Clarke’s Court Rum Distillery'
+    - item: 'Clarke’s Court Rum Distillery'
-    - 'Bar Hopping'
+    - item: 'Bar Hopping'
 ---

 Breathe in Grenada’s rich history as you stroll through these antique stone fortifications, which hosts astonishing bird’s eye views of the Harbour, the town of St. George, Grand Anse Beach, Point Saline, and so much more.